openstack-archive/instack-undercloud/docker/README.md

    also mounted into the container at /var/lib/libvirt/images for the instack vm's to use for their disks.

+        # Run these commands as root
+        setenforce 0
         docker run \
             -it \
             --name instack-virt-environment \